 Ronald Myers is a director of Marshall Diel & Myers Limited and manages the firm’s commercial law practice.
 Ronald is also the principal source of knowledge support for the Litigation and Advice Team.
-He has 28 years of legal experience specializing in constitutional and administrative law, statutory and regulatory law, contract drafting and interpretation and general commercial litigation and advice.
+He has over 30 years of legal experience specializing in constitutional and administrative law, statutory and regulatory law, contract drafting and interpretation and general commercial litigation and advice.
 Ronald is one of the senior regulatory lawyers in Bermuda.

 Ronald began his career in litigation, moved to parliamentary drafting and then obtained his postgraduate qualifications in 1987.
 He spent the next seven years as parliamentary counsel and legal advisor to various Governments in the Caribbean, as well as in Bermuda, returning to private practice in 1994.
 In 1998, he and fellow director Mark Diel formed their law partnership, Diel & Myers.
 In 2002 Marshall and Aicardi joined with Diel & Myers to become Marshall Diel & Myers.